skypjack/entt/docs/md/entity.md

 More in general, none of the features offered by the library is affected, but for the ones that require to return actual instances.<br/>
-This optimization can be disabled by defining the `ENTT_DISABLE_ETO` macro.
+This optimization can be disabled by defining the `ENTT_NO_ETO` macro.
 In this case, empty types will be treated like all other types, no matter what.

 # Multithreading